 MIT Sloan's array of top-ranked undergraduate, graduate, and executive programs are well known for drawing on the creative and collaborative approaches common to engineering, behavioral science, economics, and management science to give managers a competitive edge.
 In our diverse education and research programs, we work with industry to develop the basic knowledge, insights, tools, and techniques that are shaping the future of the practice of management.

 Among MIT Sloan's key strengths are its exceptionally close ties with other world-class departments at MIT, especially in fields crucial to business, including economics, engineering, and science.
 One manifestation of this interdisciplinary approach is Leaders for Global Operations, an educational and research collaboration with the School of Engineering and industry partners that is transforming the practice of manufacturing and manufacturing education.
-Other examples include the medical innovations course, conducted in partnership with MIT Sloan, the School of Engineering, and doctors at Massachusetts General Hospital, and the new Biomedical Enterprises program.
+Other examples include the medical innovations course, conducted in partnership with MIT Sloan, the School of Engineering, and doctors at Massachusetts General Hospital.

 MIT Sloan also recently launched the MIT Executive MBA.
-This is a rigorous 20-month executive schedule Master of Business Administration that builds on MIT Sloan's history of distinguished MBA progams and mid-career education.
+This is a rigorous 20-month executive schedule Master of Business Administration that builds on MIT Sloan's history of distinguished MBA programs and mid-career education.

 Reflecting a world characterized by increasing economic globalization, MIT Sloan is itself an international community.
 Approximately one-third of the MBA class and close to half of all executive education participants come from outside the United States, and diverse research/educational collaborations have been developed with Europe, Mexico, and Asia.
 In addition, the School has a strong network of alumni in more than 100 countries.